 Appreciate the flowers in your own backyard.

 I reached an unparalleled low physically and emotionally last year, during the spring of 2012.
 By May there were potentially life-threatening complications due to my rigorous cancer treatments.
 Vomiting and in pain, I was transported to the emergency room through early rush hour traffic.
 It was a bright May morning when I entered the doors of Calgary’s largest medical centre and was admitted suffering from a bowel blockage.
 I acknowledge that at first I literally wanted to die rather than face what was happening.
-At least nothing had prepared me for the invasive medical procedures that I would endure in the coming weeks or for the length of my hospitalization.
+Nothing had prepared me for the invasive medical procedures that I would endure in the coming weeks or for the length of my hospitalization.

 Forty-eight agonizing days elapsed, during which time I received virtually all of my nutrition through a peripherally inserted central catheter (PICC or PIC line).
 On June 18, 2012, intestinal surgery was skillfully performed.
 When I awoke in the recovery room I sensed that my crisis was at last resolved.
 Although only half-conscious, I was filled with elation as they informed me that the procedure to correct my obstruction had been successful.
 The primary cause was established to be scar tissue from my previous operations and now my digestive system was expected to function normally again.
 Most of all, I was comforted and reassured by the fact that my cancer had not visibly metastasized to other regions of my body.

-My discharge from the hospital ultimately took place on a balmy summer afternoon; the clothes I had worn nearly two months earlier felt hot and close fitting.
+My discharge from the hospital ultimately took place on a balmy summer afternoon; the clothes I had worn nearly two months earlier felt hot and loose fitting.
 I was so weak from my ordeal that I struggled to walk just 10 or 20 metres, but I was in awe as I observed how the seasons had changed and nearly everything had been transformed.
 I can still remember the blissful journey home and my sense of anticipation during that short, but very emancipating, commute.
 Even the air filling my lungs was like a breath of freedom.

 Upon arriving at the small bungalow where I live, something magical occurred.
 My eyes surveyed the backyard and the unexpected sight of poppies in full bloom completely overwhelmed me.
 It was as if I were seeing them for the first time.
 I remain inspired by their exquisiteness, vaguely encouraged by the realization that their brilliant orange petals and intricately designed purple centres will never appear ordinary to me again.
 I’m certain that from now on, I’ll be eagerly awaiting the phenomenal appearance of the poppies each June!